Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ArcBox for DevOps deploys two Kubernetes clusters to give you multiple options for exploring Azure Arc-enabled Kubernetes capabilities and potential integrations.

-- _**ArcBox-K3s-Data**_ - Multi-node Rancher K3s cluster running on an Azure virtual machine.
+- _**ArcBox-K3s-Data**_ - Three-node Rancher K3s cluster running on an Azure virtual machine.
 ArcBox automatically deploys multiple [GitOps configurations](#gitops-configurations) on this cluster for you, so you have an easy way to get started exploring GitOps capabilities.
-- _**ArcBox-K3s**_ - Multi-node Rancher K3s cluster running on an Azure virtual machine.
+- _**ArcBox-K3s**_ - Three-node Rancher K3s cluster running on an Azure virtual machine.
 This cluster is then connected to Azure as an Azure Arc-enabled Kubernetes resource.
 ArcBox provides the user with [PowerShell scripts](#additional-optional-scenarios-on-the-arcbox-k3s-cluster) that can be manually run to apply GitOps configurations on this cluster.

 ### Sample applications